musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

     - A Private endpoint is created, linking the namespace to a specific subnet, isolating it from the public internet
     - A private DNS zone group is configured, ensuring that DNS resolution for the private endpoint works seamlessly.
     - An Event Hub named "snowflake" is created within the namespace.
-- An Event Grid system topic is set up to connect the Azure Storage account.
+- **Event Grid system topic** is set up to connect the Azure Storage account.
     - This topic is where BlobCreated events will originate.
     - This topic facilitates event routing from the storage account to the Event Hub.
     - A system-assigned identity is also configured for secure interactions.
     - A role assignment is made, granting the "Azure Event Hubs Data Sender" role to the Event Grid system topic.
-    - An event subscription is created for the Event Grid system topic, specifically configured to handle "BlobCreated" events.
+- **Event subscription** is created for the Event Grid system topic, specifically configured to handle "BlobCreated" events.
 This subscription routes these events to the Event Hub, enabling real-time processing of new data files uploaded to Azure Blob Storage
 ## Create the Snowflake componets